auth0/docs/articles/guides/login/universal-vs-embedded.md

 Embedded logins in web apps with Auth0 use [Cross-Origin Authentication](/cross-origin-authentication).
 This uses [third-party cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Third-party_cookies) to allow for secure authentication transactions across different origins.
 This does not apply to native applications since they use the standard OAuth 2.0 token endpoint.

 ::: note
 Cross-origin authentication is not recommended and is only necessary when authenticating against a directory using a username and password.
-Social IdPs and enterprise federation use a different mechanism, redirecting via standard protocols like OpenID Connect and SAML.
+Social IdPs and enterprise federation use a different mechanism, redirecting via standard protocols like <dfn data-key="openid">OpenID Connect (OIDC)</dfn> and <dfn data-key="security-assertion-markup-language">SAML</dfn>.
 Additionally, cross-origin authentication is only applicable to embedded login on the web (using Lock or auth0.js).
 Native applications using embedded login make use of the standard OAuth 2.0 token endpoint.
 :::

 In addition, if you have not enabled [custom domains](/custom-domains), the end user must have a browser that supports third-party cookies.
 Otherwise, in some browsers, cross-origin authentication will fail.
 For more information, see  [Cross-Origin Authentication](/cross-origin-authentication#limitations).
-This limitation applies to both traditional username/password database connections as well as to passwordless database connections.
+This limitation applies to both traditional username/password database connections as well as to <dfn data-key="passwordless">passwordless</dfn> database connections.

 ### Security risks